 Getting pregnant with acupuncture may seem odd.
 Some women swear by it, while research is not clear on the efficiency of using acupuncture for fertility.

-With each passing month you see that single blue line, you might begin to wonder whether it’s ever going to happen.
+With each passing month, you see that single blue line; you might begin to wonder whether it’s ever going to happen.
 Fortunately, statistics show that for around 75% of women of childbearing age, conception should happen naturally within a year.

 All About Acupuncture For Fertility

-What is acupuncture?The theory behind acupuncture is somewhat bizarre and new-agey, focusing on Qi; a “life force” that supposedly runs through the body.
-If Qi gets trapped along the way, the body cannot function 100% correctly
+The theory behind acupuncture is somewhat bizarre and new-agey, focusing on Qi; a “life force” that supposedly runs through the body.
+If Qi gets trapped along the way, the body cannot function 100% correctly.

 If that hasn’t made you raise a questioning eyebrow and stop reading, then how about this?
 The method of acupuncture involves the insertion of up to 12 needles into the skin!
 Not for the faint-hearted!
-The idea being that needles, inserted into specific pressure points on the body, can help to release the blocked life force.
+The idea is that needles, inserted into specific pressure points on the body, can help to release the blocked life force.

-Can acupuncture aid fertility?Practitioners and followers of alternative medicines boast that the use of acupuncture can promote both male and female fertility and suggest this option is explored before seeking any medical intervention such as IVF.
+Practitioners and followers of alternative medicines mean that the use of acupuncture can promote both male and female fertility: Some suggest this option is explored before seeking any medical intervention such as IVF:

-Does it really work?The truth is, nobody knows!
+The truth is, nobody knows!
 A number of scientific studies have been conducted on the link between acupuncture and fertility, but each study seems to report very different results.

 Most studies carried out to date focus on the effects of acupuncture on fertility when used alongside in vitro fertilization (IVF).
 One such study published in the British Medical Journal showed a 65% increase in successful pregnancies when acupuncture was used in conjunction with IVF.
 With these sorts of figures, you’d think there was definite evidence to suggest a positive link, right?

-Should I try it?Yes, if you’re brave enough to cope with the needles!
-Acupuncture for fertility is known to be a safe technique and research indicates that it doesn’t affect a foetus in any way.
+Yes, if you’re brave enough to cope with the needles!
+Acupuncture for fertility is known to be a safe technique, and research indicates that it doesn’t affect a fetus in any way.